 Skin care is a key element of successful lymphedema management.
-According to Nowicki & Siviour (2013, pp. 62-63), edematous stretching of the skin can lead to reduced flow of nutrients to the skin with associated dryness due to reduced oil secretion, leading to cracking and fungal or bacterial infection.
-Changes in the skin associated with chronic lymphedema are described as hyperkeratosis typified by a thick build-up of scale and plaques, lymphagioma appearing as blisters caused by dilated lymph vessels and papillomatosis which presents with a ‘cobblestone’ appearance (p.
-62).
+According to Nowicki & Siviour,12 edematous stretching of the skin can lead to reduced flow of nutrients to the skin with associated dryness due to reduced oil secretion, leading to cracking and fungal or bacterial infection.
+Changes in the skin associated with chronic lymphedema are described as hyperkeratosis typified by a thick build-up of scale and plaques, lymphangioma appearing as blisters caused by dilated lymph vessels and papillomatosis which presents with a ‘cobblestone’ appearance.
 Cleansing and moisturizing the skin daily is important as a means to promote moisture retention and prevent cracking.
-However, use of soap which is typically alkaline, is discouraged for the potential to disrupt the skin’s protective natural ‘acid mantle.’
+However, the use of soap which is typically alkaline is discouraged for the potential to disrupt the skin’s protective natural ‘acid mantle.’
 Soap substitutes are preferred and may be combined with bath oils.
-Atraumatic removal of hyperkeratotic build up should be considered to facilitate action of topical moisturizers.
-A relatively new method involves use of a microfiber pad (Debrisoft®) to effect mechanical debridement.
+Atraumatic removal of hyperkeratotic build up should be considered to facilitate the action of topical moisturizers.
+One method involves use of a microfiber pad with tiny microscopic “hooks” built into the microfiber pad to painlessly remove dead tissue by mechanical debridement.
 Moisturizers are recommended to be placed after bathing and prior to application of compression wraps or after removal of knit compression garments.

 Any patient with suspected lymphedema, especially when the referring provider is not a specialist in lymphedema management, should be referred to a certified lymphedema therapist (CLT).
 These specialists are critical in providing a comprehensive lymphedema management plan which will likely include some form of manual lymphedema drainage therapy (also called decongestive therapy).
 In most cases, lymphedema is a life-long condition.
 In most management plans, manual lymphedema therapy is typically combined with compression garments and sometimes, at-home manual lymphedema therapy taught to a caregiver or achieved with the use of lymphedema pumps (which use segmented/sequential gentle pulsing massage to move lymph fluid toward the body’s central venous circulatory system).